 He spent most of his days riding the trams up and down the dam project, running off any other stray dog or cat that entered the job site.
 He even had his own lunch bag and would carry it to where the other workers were sitting to have lunch and patiently wait for somebody to open the bag and feed him.

-He loved everyone who worked on the dam.
+He loved everyone who worked on the dam, skin color was not an issue to Nig.
 In return for his dedicated friendship and color blind love, the workers made sure that he was well-loved, well-fed, and well protected.
 If you got caught kicking or hurting the dog in any fashion, you were promptly given your walking papers and escorted to the edge of town, and asked to never come back.
 So when he was killed by the truck he was under, everyone seemed to have felt the pain and mourned the loss.

 The Times, The Dog

 It was The Great Depression.
 The men were out in the middle of nowhere, building something everyone said could not be built.
-They were happy just to have a job, any job, even a dangerous job in the harshest of climates.
+With most of the country out of work, they were happy just to have a job, any job, even a dangerous job in the harshest climates.
 They needed to provide for their families.